Dominicentek/pawscript/README.md

 ### `new`

 PawScript, since it's designed around a systems-like feel, has manual memory management.
 In order to make that a bit more bearable, the `new` keyword allows for all kinds of allocations, most notably **scoped allocations**.
-These allocations automatically get free'd once out of scope.
+These allocations automatically get freed once out of scope.

 By default it allocates to the global scope:
 ```